pravega/pravega/documentation/src/docs/pravega-concepts.md

 ## Transactions

 Pravega supports Transactions.
-The idea of a transaction is that a Writer can "batch" up a bunch of Events and commit them as a unit into a Stream.
-This is useful, for example, in Flink jobs, Pravega is used as a sink.
-The Flink job can continuously produce results for some data processing and use the transaction to durably accumulate the results of the processing.
-For example, at the end of some sort of time window, the Flink job can commit the transaction and therefore make the results of the processing available for downstream processing, or in the case of an error, the transaction is aborted and the results disappear.
+The idea of a Transaction is that a Writer can "batch" up a bunch of Events and commit them as a unit into a Stream.
+This is useful, for example, in Flink jobs, using Pravega as a sink.
+The Flink job can continuously produce results for some data processing and use the Transaction to durably accumulate the results of the processing.
+For example, at the end of some sort of time window, the Flink job can commit the Transaction and therefore make the results of the processing available for downstream processing, or in the case of an error, the Transaction is aborted and the results disappear.

 A key difference between Pravega's Transactions and similar approaches (Kafka's producer-side batching) vary with the feature durability.
-Events added to a transaction are durable when the Event is acknowledged back to the Writer.
-However, the Events in the transaction are _not_ visible to Readers until the transaction is committed by the Writer.
-A transaction is a similar to a Stream and is  associated with multiple Stream Segments.
-When an Event is published into a transaction, the Event itself is appended to a Stream Segment of the transaction.
+Events added to a Transaction are durable when the Event is acknowledged back to the Writer.
+However, the Events in the Transaction are _not_ visible to Readers until the Transaction is committed by the Writer.
+A Transaction is a similar to a Stream and is  associated with multiple Stream Segments.
+When an Event is published into a

-For example, a Stream has five Segments, when a transaction is created on that Stream, conceptually that transaction also has five Segments.
-When an Event is published into the transaction, it is routed and assigned to the same numbered Segment similar to Stream (i.e., Event assigned to **Segment 3** in the Stream will be assigned to **Segment 3** in the transaction).
-Once the transaction is committed, each of the transaction's
+Transaction, the Event itself is appended to a Stream Segment of the Transaction.

-Segments is automatically appended to the corresponding Segment in the Stream.
-If the Stream is aborted, the transaction, all its Segments and all the Events published into the transaction are removed from Pravega.
+For example, a Stream has five Segments, when a Transaction is created on that Stream, conceptually that Transaction also has five Segments.
+When an Event is published into the Transaction, it is routed and assigned to the same numbered Segment similar to Stream (i.e., Event assigned to **Segment 3** in the Stream will be assigned to **Segment 3** in the Transaction).
+Once the Transaction is committed, is committed, all the Transaction Segments are automatically appended to their corresponding Segment in the Stream.
+If the Transaction is aborted, the Transaction, all its Segments and all the Events published into the Transaction are removed from Pravega.

 ![Transaction](img/trx.commit.new.png)

-Events published into a transaction are visible to the Reader only after the transaction is committed.
+Events published into a Transaction are visible to the Reader only after the Transaction is committed.

-For more details on working with Transactions, Please see [Working with Pravega:
+For more details on working with Transactions, please see [Working with Pravega:
 Transactions](transactions.md).

 ## State Synchronizers